steamlink/steamlink/README.md

 The default configuration file is `steamlink.yaml` in the user's home directory.
 Override with the -c option.

 #### General
-- `mqtt_broker` - null for external broker or section name of internal broker definition.
+- `mqtt_broker` - null for external broker or section name n this config file for the internal broker definition.
 Default `mqtt_broker`.
 See <B>MQTT Broker</B> below.

-- `ping_timeout` -
+- `ping_timeout` - websocket keep-alive timeout

 #### Steam
 - `id` - id of the top level entry, default 0
 - `name` -
 - `description` -
-- `namespace` -
+- `namespace` -	usually /sl

 #### tests

-Named sections and paramaters for simple package injections tests.
+Named sub-sections and paramaters for simple package injections tests.
 See -T command line option

 #### Console